alexyuly/ViewScript-Runtime/README.md

 }
 ```

-> HelloWorld is a view, with one paragraph element, with content of "Hello, world!"
+**HelloWorld** is a view, with one paragraph element, with content of "Hello, world!".

-- view
-  - element
-    - input = field
+`<p>` is a paragraph element.
+It has one input named `content`, bound to a text field.

 ## Click a button to log